marcusolsson/grafana-hourly-heatmap-panel/README.md

 ### Missing data

-By default, data sources limits the number of data points to the width of the panel, in pixels.
+By default, data sources limits the number of data points to the width of the panel in pixels.
 If you're visualizing data over a long time, then you may need to adjust the **Max data points** under **Query options** in the query editor.

 ![Missing data](https://github.com/marcusolsson/grafana-hourly-heatmap-panel/raw/master/src/img/missing-datapoints.png)